petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/liferay-commerce-widgets/widgets-reference.md

 - Liferay PaaS
 - Liferay SaaS
 ---
-# Widget Reference
+# Widgets Reference

-Widgets are building blocks you can use to add content and dynamic functionality to your Commerce Site.
-While Liferay DXP includes a wide variety of generic widgets, it also includes dedicated Commerce widgets that you can use to build the desired shopping experience for your customers.
+Widgets are building blocks you can use to add content and dynamic functionality to your site.
+While Liferay includes a wide variety of generic widgets, it also includes dedicated Commerce widgets that you can use to build the desired shopping experience for your customers.

-The following article documents all the Liferay Commerce Widgets and their functions.

 | Type                                                       | Description                                                                                                                                                                                                                                                             |
 | :--------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |